peermusic/music-player/README.md

 // Triggers when the song changes engine.on('songState', function (song) {
-    // "song" is an object with "name" and "duration" })
+    // "song" is an object with "name", "duration" and "index" of the currently played song })

 // Triggers during playing the track